 Learning a new software feature on the job could be intimidating to some, but this was offset with the elation of working with one of the world’s biggest pop stars.
 “It was brilliant being able to create something for someone so big,” Madison enthused.
 “Also, to know that it's going to be for her face specifically is an especially interesting experience.
 You're like, ‘I'm showing you my face, but it's going to be on your face and it's going to look awesome.’
 It was definitely cool to say, ‘Oh, that's my art on your face right now.’”

-Madison felt the project even helped explain her position to those outside of the industry, raising the profile of professional artists.
-“I feel like a lot of times people don't quite know, or don't quite understand what I do if they're not in our field.
+Madison felt the project even helped explain her position to those outside the industry, raising the profile of professional artists.
+“I feel like a lot of times people don't quite know, or don't quite understand, what I do if they're not in our field.
 I say, ‘I just kind of draw.’
 And they're like, ‘Yeah, okay.’
-This was something I could point at and saying, ‘I did that!’
+This was something I could point at and say, ‘I did that!’
 This kudos even extended to their family life.
-“Mom finally understands,” enthused Danni, and Madison whole heartedly agreed, “Yes!
+“Mom finally understands,” enthused Danni, and Madison wholeheartedly agreed, “Yes!
 My mom understands, finally!”

 “What I found while hiring freelancers is that a lot of people do most of their personal work in Procreate just because it's so portable.
 They, like me, just take it anywhere.
 And I think that people really, really love that.
 So it was great to find people who already knew the program, even though it's not a standard thing that we would list in our requirements for freelancing.”

-“Another thing was that we were actually able to send higher grade iPads to a couple of freelancers who needed it.
-Which is something that we normally we wouldn't be able do remotely.
+“Another thing was that we were actually able to send higher-grade iPads to a couple of freelancers who needed them.
+Which is something that we normally wouldn't be able to do remotely.
 Sending new tech is a whole process, but since it's on an iPad it was so easy to get people the equipment that they needed in order to work on it.
 So that was really lovely from an Art Director’s point of view.”

 For Madison, learning a new tool and skill was one of the most satisfying parts of using Procreate on a commercial creative project, and helped her creativity thrive.
 “I had never used the FacePaint tool before, and much like Danni, a lot of artists or illustrators, myself included, use iPad for personal work, as well as professional work when we can.”